FaultyPine/tiny_engine/README.md

 ### TODO/Topics to Experiment With:
-- ~~shader includes... to clean up lighting code & allow other objects to poll lighting info without having to copy/paste same lighting code everywhere~~
-- rewrite default constructors to use = default;
+- Reflection with Metadesk
 - refactor shaders to use includes
+- Resource system
+    - load from filesystem
+    - store things like Shader, Mesh, Model, etc objects
+    - allow access to these things through ids or shared pointers
 - serialize objects...
 I.E. store positions and whatnot so im not just hardcoding them
     - will also allow me to change them while in-engine and save those changes
     - use rel pointers/arrays to make everything one big blob
 - Custom allocators (arenas)
 - better grass sway w/distortion texture to emulate wind better
 - PBR
-- Resource system
-    - load from filesystem
-    - store things like Shader, Mesh, Model, etc objects
-    - allow access to these things through ids or shared pointers
 - HDR/Tonemapping & Bloom
 - Scene graph/frustum culling
     - https://learnopengl.com/Guest-Articles/2021/Scene/Scene-Graph